 If released into our waterways, non-native fish can do all of the following:

 - compete with native species for food and space

-- dominate waterways by reproducing in large numbers - and hybridising with native species - and surviving in adverse and disturbed habitats
+- dominate waterways by reproducing in large numbers, cross-breeding with native species and surviving in difficult and disturbed habitats

 - alter and disturb natural habitats